Denver, Colorado’s Rise in Marijuana-Related Traffic Accidents

 You don’t have to look far to realize that marijuana has had a dramatic effect on our roadways here in Colorado.
 CDOT reports that in 2016, more than 17% percent of impaired driver accidents involved marijuana.
 According to a report from The Rocky Mountain High-Intensity Drug Trafficking Area, in the three years since recreational marijuana has been legalized in our state, marijuana-related deaths on the road have increased by 48%—and the frequency in which marijuana was involved in fatal accidents has doubled from 2010 to 2016.

-Clarifying the Legal Standards for Marijuana DUIs
+Clarifying the Legal Standards for Marijuana DUIs in Denver

 One of the challenges of legally parsing traffic accidents that involve marijuana is the surrounding controversy over the standards used to enforce sober driving.
-Colorado has maintained the "five nanograms of THC" standard when evaluating these cases, but scientists and advocates continue to argue that marijuana cannot be measured in the same way that alcohol when it comes to impaired driving.
+Colorado has maintained the “five nanograms of THC” standard when evaluating these cases, but scientists and advocates continue to argue that marijuana cannot be measured in the same way that alcohol does when it comes to impaired driving.

 This is because THC is processed differently than alcohol by the human body.
-Relatively speaking, alcohol is processed quickly, while THC is fat soluble and remains in the body longer.
+Relatively speaking, alcohol is processed quickly, while THC is fat-soluble and remains in the body longer.
 For a detailed look at the latest science and what makes DUID so difficult to detect and enforce, see this 2016 report from NPR.

 Denver DUID Accident Attorney: A Champion for Victims’ Rights